 HTML and RMap Export

-The export current research screen in the AOR viewer contains an overview of the different research ‘steps’ (e.g. opening a page in a book, launching a search) one took while navigating the AOR corpora.
+The export current research screen in the AOR viewer contains an overview of the various research “steps” (e.g., opening a page in a book, launching a search) one took while navigating the AOR corpora.
 This ability to view and export one’s steps or pathways through the viewer is one of the major new additions to the AOR viewer.

-This overview is a chronological list of the steps taken or activities undertaken by the user in the viewer, a powerful method to record the journey from ‘A’ to ‘B’ while doing research in the AOR environment.
-The list is dynamic: steps can be deleted (the red X button) and information can be added (the blue pencil button) to each of the steps.
+This overview is a chronological list of the steps taken or activities undertaken by the user in the viewer, a powerful method to record the journey from point A to point B while doing research in the AOR environment.
+The list is dynamic: steps can be deleted (by clicking the red X button) and information can be added (by clicking the blue pencil button) to each of the steps.
 To add more steps after editing or annotating the list, click the “Back to Viewer” button on the right of the masthead.

 The list can be exported in two ways, namely as a simple HTML file and as a linked data graph, generated by RMap.

-After having clicked on the save button, the file will be downloaded into the downloads directory on your computer’s hard drive.
+After having clicked on the save button, the file will be downloaded onto the downloads directory on your computer’s hard drive.
 This resulting document will be a simple HTML document containing a list with all the research steps.
-Each of this steps is a clickable link which will take one to that particular ‘state’ of the viewer that has been saved (e.g. a particular image, search result, etc).
+Each of this steps is a clickable link which will take one to that particular “state” of the viewer that has been saved (e.g., a particular image, search result, etc).

 This export function provides an intuitive way to capture one’s pathways through the viewer and makes it possible to quickly store one’s research and continue with it at some point in the future.
-It should be noted that when returning to the viewer by clicking on a link in the exported file, the research history is wiped clean and starts anew (e.g. by clicking on the link below number 6, the viewer navigates to that particular image, but has not retrieved steps 1-5 and 7-8).
+It should be noted that when returning to the viewer by clicking on a link in the exported file, the research history is wiped clean and starts anew (e.g., by clicking on the link below number 6, the viewer navigates to that particular image but has not also cached steps 1-5 and 7-8).
 However, one can continue one’s research by simple clicking on the last link of the exported file.
-Since the content in this HTML file can easily be copied into other document, it is possible to connect the research steps saved in to various HTML file by copying everything, for instance, to a Word document.
+Since the content in this HTML file can easily be copied into another document, it is possible to connect the research steps saved to various HTML files by copying everything, for instance, to a Word document.

 1. Introduction and registration